karma-nest/job-nest/SECURITY.md

 However, we ask that you do not share your findings publicly until:

 - A patch has been developed, and it is reasonable to assume that users have had enough time to apply the patch.
-- The issue has been disclosed publicly by the HuntX Engine team.
+- The issue has been disclosed publicly by the Job Nest team.

-This policy ensures that HuntX Engine users have time to deploy fixes before the vulnerability is publicly disclosed.
+This policy ensures that Job Nest users have time to deploy fixes before the vulnerability is publicly disclosed.

 ## Security-Related Configuration